 Saturday November 21: Barossa Valley

 We depart Adelaide by coach to the Barossa Valley for a guided heritage tour of the Seppeltsfield Estate winery, the 1851 homestead, Elm walk, distillery and blending cellars and learn the family history and their influence on the Australian wine industry.
 We enjoy a leisurely lunch showcasing the best Barossa produce at the Fino restaurant on the Estate.
 We return to Adelaide via the historic Langmeil Church, established by the Lutherans at Tanunda.
-Tonight, we enjoy a performance together.
+Tonight, we enjoy a performance together (depending on restrictions).
 Overnight Adelaide (B, L)

-Performance details Venue: Her Majesty’s Theatre
+Performance details Venue: To be confirmed

 Sunday November 22: Adelaide Hills and Hahndorf